 On the other hand, if a visitor lands on your website and within 5 seconds he returns to the SERPs, Google counts this behavior as a negative signal.

-That’s why Dwell time plays a vital role in SEO of any website and if you like to keep your visitors on your site for longer then you should understand why and how Dwell time works.
+That’s why Dwell time plays a vital role in SEO of any website if you like to keep your visitors on your site for longer then you should understand why and how Dwell time works, and that’s why every good web development company takes extra care about this.

 What is the Dwell time and why is it important in SEO?